AmmieNyami/ammienyami.github.io/content/about.md

 But the actual first anime I've ever watched was Kaguya-sama: Love is War.
 Can't say much about it other than it's a really interesting anime, and I really recommend checking it out!

-I couldn't talk about anime without talking about Re:ZERO.
+Also, I couldn't talk about anime without talking about Re:ZERO.
 I haven't seen enough of it to consider it my favorite anime, but it's definitely at least my second favorite.
 Something about it just plays with my emotions in a special way.
 Don't know how to really describe it.
 I just recommend watching.

-Nowadays I have a lot of hobbies, and watching anime does not "stand out" that much among them, so I just stopped watching anime.
+Nowadays I have a lot of hobbies, and among them, watching anime does not appeal that much, so I just stopped watching anime.
 I kinda plan to get back into it though.

 ## Manga